Geometric Sequences Definitions Flashcards | Channels for Pearson+

 Geometric Sequence

-A list of numbers where each term is found by multiplying the previous term by a constant factor.Arithmetic Sequence
+A list of numbers where each term is found by multiplying the previous term by a fixed, nonzero value.Arithmetic Sequence

 A list of numbers where each term is found by adding a constant value to the previous term.Common Ratio

-The fixed number by which each term in a geometric sequence is multiplied to get the next term.Recursive Formula
+A fixed value by which each term in a geometric sequence is multiplied to get the next term.Common Difference

+A fixed value added to each term in an arithmetic sequence to obtain the next term.Recursive Formula

-An equation that defines each term of a sequence using the previous term and a specific operation.General Formula
+An equation that defines each term of a sequence using the previous term and a constant value.General Formula

-An equation that allows direct calculation of any term in a sequence using its position, the first term, and a constant.Exponential Growth
+An equation that allows direct calculation of any term in a sequence without reference to previous terms.First Term

+The initial value from which a sequence begins, often denoted as A₁.Exponential Growth

-A pattern where values increase rapidly due to repeated multiplication by a constant factor.First Term
+A pattern where values increase rapidly due to repeated multiplication by a constant factor.Index

-The initial value from which a sequence begins and which is essential for constructing formulas.Index
+A position number assigned to each term in a sequence, usually represented by n.Nth Term

-A term located at the n-th position in a sequence, often found using a general formula.Multiplication
+A general term representing the value at position n in a sequence, often denoted as Aₙ.Power

+A repeated or regular way in which numbers in a sequence are arranged.Multiplication

-The operation used to progress from one term to the next in a geometric sequence.
+The mathematical operation used to progress from one term to the next in a geometric sequence.